2018 New York gubernatorial election: Results

 Kathy Hochul narrowly defeated New York City Councillor Jumaane Williams in the Democratic primary.

 Republican primary

-On May 23, 2018, the party unanimously nominated Donald Trump as its candidate for Governor of New York at its state convention.
+On May 23, 2018, the party unanimously nominated Marc Molinaro as its candidate for governor of New York at its state convention.
 No challengers attempted to petition onto the primary ballot, so no Republican primary took place.
-Deputy Senate Majority Leader John A. DeFrancisco ran for the Republican nomination, but withdrew his candidacy on April 25, 2018, after party leaders—who had initially given him their support—threw their support to Molinaro instead.
+Deputy Senate Majority Leader John A. DeFrancisco ran for the Republican nomination, but withdrew his candidacy on April 25, 2018 after party leaders—who had initially given him their support—threw their support to Molinaro instead.